 Second Visit: The crown is ready for fit on the second visit.
 The crown is cemented once the patient and dentist are satisfied with it.

 How long do dental crowns/ tooth caps last?

-A dental crown can last anywhere between 5 to 15 years.
-They should be brushed and flossed, just like cleaning natural teeth.
-Crowns and tooth caps may not be as strong as natural teeth, so it is important to remember to not bite down on hard objects or to use your teeth to open or cut things – which is also not advisable with a set of natural teeth.
+A dental crown can last anywhere between 5 and an average of 10 to 15 years, depending on the amount of remaining tooth structure and other patient factors.
+Crowns should be brushed and flossed, just like cleaning natural teeth.
+Crowns may not be as strong as natural teeth, so it is important to remember not to bite down on hard objects or use your teeth to open or cut things – this is also not advisable with a set of natural teeth.

 Cerec Digital Crown

 Modern aesthetic ceramic restorations use digital technology to create highly accurate and beautiful restorations.